heyallnorahere/pancake/README.md

 controls the motion of one wheel.
 Each module has the capability to both orient its wheel independently all of the other wheels and also drive the wheel at the same time.
 This works with the use of 2 motors per wheel - one which drives the speed of the wheel, and one which controls the angle at which the wheel applies force.
-As a result of this design, the robot is able to move in a linear direction and rotate concurrently.
+As a result of this design, my robot is able to move in a linear direction and rotate concurrently.

 Instead of using a roboRIO as robots in FRC do, this project uses a Raspberry Pi.
 I chose this in